wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***THE HOMELESS DOLLAR.
 Part 4***

 ***No one will take personal responsibility FOR CHALLENGING THE DICTIONARY!!!
 People decide what a standard of value is worth, not how much there is.***

+# ***The SAFE HAVEN of money measurers.
+TILTING AT WINDMILLS, crusading against the smokescreen.
+Laundering measured money.
+Nothing but BOGUS PRICES.***

+***No one will take personal responsibility for challenging the dictionary, so the money measurers TAKE IT FOR GRANTED clamoring for the RIGHT AMOUNT!!! of their dollars with no ID, ANY AMOUNT GOOD FOR NOTHING BUT ROBBERY AND BOGUS PRICES!!!
+The entire subject of inflation and deflation (the right amount) is WINDMILLS AND SMOKESCREEN, THERE IS NO RIGHT AMOUNT OF ROBBERY AND BOGUS PRICES AND HOMELESS DOLLARS!!!***